courtf68/lifetracker-starter/README.md

 ### Walkthrough Video

-<div style="position: relative; padding-bottom: 55.46875%; height: 0;"><iframe src="https://www.loom.com/embed/8cb2cab23b5e498ea92c6e9d4d47ef88" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>
+<div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/2b043e9c2a42457ebaf01e5ab1403bf1" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-`<div style="position: relative; padding-bottom: 55.46875%; height: 0;"><iframe src="https://www.loom.com/embed/8cb2cab23b5e498ea92c6e9d4d47ef88" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>`

 ### Reflection

 - Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

-Yes however I did not feel prepared to do everything on the backend such as making new cards.
+Yes however I did not feel prepared to do everything on the backend such as connecting to new cards.

 - If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-I plan to complete more backend features and I would've liked to change the login/logout button.
+I would've liked to complete more backend features and I would've liked to change the login/logout button.

 - Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

 Showing my front end design/features went well.
 I would like to add more interactive components next time.
+Other notes: my backend fully works now

 ### Open-source libraries used